BIMSBbioinfo/projectTemplate/README.md

 The main idea about this whole thing is a newcomer or yourself in 6 months should understand what you have done and what is the status of the project, and can replicate work to some degree.
 Or replicate work 100% if you also keep up a reproducible software environment with the project.

+We also want to keep this as lean as possible, we can not and shouldn't put all details in READMEs.
+If we do that the files grow very large or maby and will start to have its own syntax.
+There is a balance between getting fast results and putting in documentation.

 ## suggested project folder structure:

 __TODO.md__ -> most important